Elbasan: Later History

 It became the seat of Sanjak of Elbasan, a centre of Ottoman urban civilisation over the next 445 years.
 Although Halil Inalcik explains that the Sanjak of Elbasan was established as soon as the fortress of Elbasan was constructed in 1466, based on Tursun Beg's records there is a possibility that Elbasan initially was part of the Sanjak of Ohrid.
 In 1467 many Christians from Skopje, Ohrid, Serres and Kastoria were forcibly deported to Elbasan.
 In the late 17th century, the Ottoman traveler Evliya Çelebi passed through Elbasan and noted that "all the inhabitants speak Albanian" having knowledge of Turkish with Muslim clergy being literate in Persian, while merchants also used the Greek and "Frankish" languages.

 By the end of the 17th century, it had 2,000 inhabitants.
 The fortress was dismantled by Reshit Pasha in 1832.In 1864, the Sanjak of Elbasan became a part of Monastir Vilayet.
 In the late nineteenth century, Elbasan was inhabited by 3,000 Muslim families and 280 Orthodox Christian families, of which 100 were old Orthodox Albanian families living in the old Christian neighbourhood within the fortress and 180 Aromanian families residing in the St. Nicholas neighbourhood on the edge of town.
 At the beginning of the 20th century, it was estimated that 15,000 people lived in Elbasan.

 In 1909, after the Young Turks revolution in Istanbul, an Albanian National Congress was held in Elbasan to study educational and cultural questions.
 The delegates, all from central and southern Albania, endorsed the decision of the Congress of Monastir, which was held in Monastir (modern Bitola, North Macedonia) to use the Latin alphabet rather than the Arabic script in written Albanian.
-Albanians, Turks, Aromunians and Sephardic Jews were living in Elbasan.
+Albanians, Turks, Aromanians and Sephardic Jews were living in Elbasan.

 Before the Second World War, Elbasan was a city with a mixture of eastern and medieval buildings, narrow cobbled streets and a large bazaar.
 There was a clearly defined Muslim settlement within the castle walls, an Aromanian district on the outskirts of the city and several fine mosques and Islamic buildings.
 At the time the population was about 15,000 people.